-The functions $f{i,j}$ allow us to link generators in each successive homology space in the filtration.
-Since each generator correspond to a topological feature (connected component, hole, void, etc, depending on the dimension p), we can determine whether it survives in the next step of the filtration.
-We can now determine when each feature is born and when it dies (if it dies at all).
-This representation will be dependent on the choice of basis for each homology space $H_p(K_i)$.
-However, by the Fundamental Theorem of Persistent Homology, we can choose base vectors in each homology space such that the collection of half-open intervals is well-defined and unique.
-This construction is called a barcode.
+The functions $f{i,j}$ allow one to link generators in each successive homology space in a filtration.
+Because each generator corresponds to a topological feature (connected component, hole, void, and so on, depending on the dimension p), we can determine whether it survives in the next step of the filtration.
+We can also determine when each feature is born and when it dies (if it dies at all).
+The couples of intervals (birth time, death time) depends on the choice of basis for each homology space $H_p(K_i)$.
+However, by the Fundamental Theorem of Persistent Homology [30], we can choose basis vectors in each homology space such that the collection of half-open intervals is well-defined and unique.
+This construction is called a barcode [5].